Alton Newell

-Alton Scott Newell Sr. (August 19, 1913 – March 29, 2000) was an industrialist born in Oklahoma who invented the Newell Shredder and founded Newell Industries.
+Alton Scott Newell Sr. (August 19, 1913 – March 29, 2000) was an American industrialist who invented the Newell Shredder and founded Newell Industries.

 Early life

 Alton Newell was born to an Oklahoma family of migrant workers in 1913.
 During his childhood his family moved to California where Newell was forced to cease his schooling in the 10th grade in order to help support his family.
 After working a variety of jobs, Newell found himself in the position of managing a scrap yard.
 Tasked with scrapping cars by hand, which required one man ten hours of work to complete, Newell sought to find a more efficient method.
 In 1938, Newell moved to Texas and bought a small scrap yard and constructed a portable metal baler to assist in processing scrap metal.